by Lady H

 She misses him.
 After all these years of hurt; the talking about her behind her back, the cheating on her with that girl from summer… she still wants him, and misses him whenever he isn't with her.
 She knows him better than anyone else in the world.
 Of course there is still a spark.

 But she's grown up.
-The geeky, glasses-wearing, know-it-all little girl from primary school has gone.
+The geeky, know-it-all little girl from primary school has gone.
 The girl that James had been best friends with has been forced to change to survive secondary school.
-She’d dropped the attitude, swapped glasses for contacts, and started paying a little more attention to her appearance.
+She’d dropped the attitude, made a conscious effort not to lead every class, and started paying a little more attention to her appearance.
 She was still a geek – somethings would never change, and she didn’t want them to – but she’d toned down the geeky-ness in class, at least.
-And the last thing she needed to do to complete the ritual shedding of skin, was to get over James Stevens.
-She didn't want to feel the connection anymore, there was too much damage and history hanging about.
-She really did need to move on.
-It wasn’t fair that he’d come tumbling back into her life, rocking everything about just when she should be concentrating on her university application.
-Still.
-She was Henrietta Morgan.
-And she needed to move on from bloody James Stevens once and for all.
-It was just working out how to do so that was proving to be a problem.
+And the last thing she needed to do was to get over James Stevens.
+She didn't want to feel the connection anymore, there was too much damage and too much history.
+Things would never be the same, and she accepted that she needed to move on.
+For everyone's sake.
+It was just working out how to do that was going to be a problem.
 A very big problem indeed.